 When women were allowed to survive their masters, they often worked as prostitutes.
 Zheng goes on to observe that, in ancient China, women could also be bestowed as a gift, and bought and sold—another enduring tradition today.
 What a lot of categories of prostitute upright Confucian men had to choose from—and some were even chosen to be concubines!
 We should indeed incorporate all this into our account of Chinese music history, but I struggle to see what there is to celebrate here.

-Wong and Zheng briefly point out women’s progress in the twentieth century.
+Wong and Zheng briefly point out women’s progress in the 20th century.
 To be sure, foot-binding was successfully stamped out, and arranged marriages became exceptional; female education was no longer limited to a tiny elite.

 Yet despite government campaigns, female babies are still routinely murdered or abandoned.
 Under siege from the draconian birth-control policy, women and men alike attend rituals to pray to the gods to be granted a healthy son.
 Girls are a burden: since upon marriage they will be lost to another family, rural parents invest mainly in the welfare and education of sons.
 Economic progress has been uneven since the reform period.
 Scholars note many instances of regression in women’s status: decollectivization and urban migration have been a mixed blessing.
 Women are still abducted and sold to poor older disabled men in less impoverished provinces; they continue to be subject to domestic abuse and are largely barred from public roles.
 Female leaders remain rare—at village, township, county, provincial, and national levels.
 Prostitution is rampant, though some women now rise to the artistic heights of working as karaoke hostesses.